-You may often year legislators and other state officials reference a piece of legislation that is making its way through the "political process."
+You may often hear legislators and other state officials reference a piece of legislation that is making its way through the "political process."
 The "political process" refers to an undetermined amount of time - some concepts are realized over several years, while some ideas gain momentum so quickly it's hard to keep track.

 In South Dakota, the Legislature meets each year.
-In even years the session lasts 35 days, in odd years, legislators convene for 40 days.
+In recent years sessions have been 38 days in length.
 With the myriad of legislative rules and procedures, willing advocates will have to pay close attention - action on a particular bill comes quickly, particularly toward the end of session when the most influential education policy decisions are typically made.